 Design in a Digital World

 Increasingly, graphic design and web design go hand-in-hand.
-Magazines must have an online presence, and so do newspapers, grocery stores, hospitals, and other kinds of business and institutions.
+Magazines must have an online presence, and so do newspapers, grocery stores, hospitals, and other kinds of businesses and institutions.
 Therefore, graphic designers must create and maintain a consistent look and feel across many disciplines.
 Most often, the digital design guides how the rest of the identity is created and executed.

-Graphic design is not just pretty or pretty's sake.
+Graphic design is not just pretty or for pretty's sake.
 It is a crucial part of commerce and life.